entangledloops/conemu/README.md

 ## Install ##

-1) Download [ConEmu.xml](http://www.entangledloops.com/config/ConEmu.xml) by right-clicking and "Save as...
+1) Download [ConEmu.xml](http://www.entangledloops.com/config/ConEmu.xml) by right-clicking and "Save as..."

 2) In ConEmu settings (or upon install), choose "Import..." and select the file.